Maansach/AI-driven-payload-for-miniaturised-spacecraft/README.md

 # AI-driven-payload-for-miniaturised-spacecraft

 This master thesis is written as part of Master in Aeropace Engineering, ISAE SUPAERO.
-The thesis was conducted at University of Luxembourg in colloboration between Spasys group and CV group.
+The thesis is conducted in collaboration with the SpaSys research group at the University of Luxembourg.

 **Author**: Maanasa Sachidanand<br>
 **Supervisor**: Prof. Andreas M. Hein<br>